 t’s good to check the train coach order on the announcement screens at the platform or ask the conductor to be extra sure.
 If coaches are swapped or taken away, it might mean that your seating ticket is void.

-If you have ticked the notification box (and you should), you will receive an email if there has been a change, delay or cancellation regarding your booking (could be just an hour before, though).
+If you have ticked the notification box (and you should) during the booking process, you will receive an email or text message if there has been a change, delay or cancellation regarding your booking (could be just an hour before, though).